 Mel Chua (melchua.com) is a contagiously enthusiastic hacker, scholar, dancer, bimodal polyglot, and perpetual motion machine.
 She started out in electrical/computer engineering and spent several years wrangling large distributed technical teams in the open source software and hardware world before returning to academia.
 Mel's research focuses on learning in hacker/maker communities, faculty development, embodied and critical postmodern qualitative research methodologies, and prototyping alternate ontologies of curricular culture in engineering education.

 Joe Le Doux is the Executive Director for Learning and Training in the Department of Biomedical Engineering at Georgia Tech and Emory University.
-Dr. Le Doux's research interests in engineering education focus on the socio-cognitive aspects of highly interactive learning environments, inclusion and peer justice, and the impact of story-driven learning and personal narratives on students' empathy, self-concept, and identity.
+Dr. Le Doux's research interests include narrative and inclusive pedagogies and practices.

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.